 $4,753,750 was raised around the country this weekend as part of the Red Shield Appeal 2016.

-Salvation Army Territorial Public Relations Secretary, Major Paul Hateley, said he is pleased with the early results, particularly given the high level of need around the country.
+Salvation Army Communications and Fundraising Director, Leigh Cleave, said she is pleased with the early results, particularly given the high level of need around the country.

-“The early results suggest this year’s Red Shield Doorknock has been a tremendous success,” he said.
+“The early results suggest this year’s Red Shield Doorknock has been a tremendous success,” she said.